Now Accepting Applications for the

-Independent Study is an optional alternative available to students from 9th grade through 12th grade.
-This program is in response to the needs of the student, their interests, aptitudes, and abilities.
+The Independent Study and Virtual programs are optional alternatives available to students from Kindergarten through 12th grade.
+This programs are in response to the needs of the student, their interests, aptitudes, and abilities.
 As an alternative, it is expected to be equal or superior in quality to traditional classroom instruction.
 The objective is for each student to reach the highest level of educational achievement possible on an individualized basis.
-Students in Independent Study are actively involved in their own educational process and have the capacity to work at their own pace with the support of the Independent Study instructors.
-The Independent Study program provides an alternative to students whose educational needs may best be met through academic pursuits outside of the comprehensive classroom setting.
-Participation in this program accommodates student’s physical attendance in school and promotes independence and resourcefulness for students who hold intrinsic academic motivation.
-The Independent Study program in the Norwalk-La Mirada Unified School District provides students the opportunity to learn through traditional curriculum as well as via Virtual platforms (Edgenuity).
+Students in Independent Study and Virtual programs are actively involved in their own educational process and have the capacity to work at their own pace with the support of credentialed instructors representing all core content areas.

 The K-8 Independent Study program is designed to support parents who choose to instruct their child or children at home.
 Parents provide direction and monitor student progress, and instructional strategies are responsive to the individual learning needs of the student.
 A credentialed instructor oversees and works closely with each parent and provides the appropriate educational materials.
 All curricular materials are NLMUSD board-approved and align with the core curriculum districtwide.
 Parents have the ability to choose from traditional Independent Study materials or utilize the Virtual platform (Acellus) we offer students.